Tag: life

 This dream book and countless friends and influences tell me that the mind is the all knowing wizard laying down artsy hints in the form of dreams for the dumb consciousness to follow.
 Or it’s like the super computer inside that is secretly optimized for happiness but is playing coy and holding back like an evil narrator.

-At some point my mind decided that it would serve me up a world complete with a sometimes haunted, sometimes perfect home and a city full of secret bakeries.
-A few years ago I realized that it was as real of a place as this is and I have since spent countless nights on a break from my literal dream job looking for the most amazing underground bakery that my dream city has to offer.
+At some point my mind started to serve me up a world complete with a sometimes haunted, sometimes perfect home and a city full of secret bakeries.
+It is as real of a place as this is and I have since spent countless nights on a break from my literal dream job looking for the most amazing underground bakery that my dream city has to offer.
 It is always the same, complete with a long line and a selection of yeasty treats waiting to be decided upon.